 How can we help improve air quality in cities?

-My advice is to use public and active travel wherever possible, to shop locally and to make sure your boiler is service and functioning well.
+My advice is to use public and active travel wherever possible, to shop locally and to make sure your boiler is serviced and functioning well.
 Don’t idle when driving and try to avoid using a diesel or petrol car if you can.
 Don’t use wood burning stoves or firepits, as these are becoming an increasing source of particulate pollution in London.

 But it’s not just the individual’s responsibility.
 Government and industry at both the local and international level need to promote lower emission practices.